SchmollerLab/Cell_ACDC/cellacdc/scripts/README.md

 'INCLUDE_PATTERN_TIF_SEARCH':
 Regex expression which is used to filter the .tif files if you choose to search for other tif files.
 If you don’t know regex, ask Chat_GPT to generate one for you by giving it examples of file names and then asking it to generate a regex code which excludes the files you want to exclude.
 In the code it is used in a 're.match' function which iterates over all tif files in the folder.
 ## _multi
+'PRESET_SHIFT':
+Allows you to set a standard shift.
 'INCLUDE_PATTERN_TIF_BASESEARCH':
 Same as in 'INCLUDE_PATTERN_TIF_SEARCH', but this regex expression is used to match tif files which are used to determine the shift.
 'FOLDER_FILTER':